Pixel-Talk/CanonSwap/readme.md

    year={2025}
 }
 ```
+It is the greatest appreciation of our work!

 ## Attention
 This project is for technical and academic use only.
 Please do not apply it to illegal and unethical scenarios.